Manage queries and results

 Running query - cancellation from Count is not always guaranteed for some database types, though the cancellation request is always sent to your database.

-If your role allows you to edit a canvas, and the canvas contains one of the supported databases above, the option to cancel all pending canvas queries will be available in the data menu:
+If your role allows you to edit a canvas, the option to cancel all pending canvas queries will be available in the data menu:

 If your role allows you to edit a database connection, you are able to cancel all queries running in all canvases for that connection from the button at the bottom of the connection settings: